magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 > NOTE 1: the `-t` default value is now `#{"test/cljc" "test/clj"
 > "test/cljs"}`.
 This is because even if none of those directories
-> exists or contains any testing namespace, the internal `set-env!`
+> exists or contains any testing namespace, the internal `merge-env!`
 > function does not complain.

 Note how we used the DSL to define the same `-t` option of the